PatrickErickson4/FullyModularNumpyArtificialNeuralNetwork/README.md

   - **Interactives**:
     - **tutorial.ipynb**: shows you how to implement the Neural Network
     - **modelConstructor.ipynb**: the file in which I trained the MNIST models in.
 Feel free to try and find one yourself!
     - **drawing.py**: An AI coding assisted .py file that utilizes the models trained, where you can draw digits and have the models try to predict them!
 (It kind of blows, it likes the number 6 a lot.
 This is to be expected though, since MNIST is super clean data with not a lot of variation).
+Can be found in the outermost layer of the directory.